jmquigs/ModelMod/Docs/devguide/README.md

 https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx
 * Visual F# power tools (optional but recommended) https://fsprojects.github.io/VisualFSharpPowerTools/ (can be installed via Visual Studio Extensions menu)

+### Setup
+* Run "installdeps.bat" to install nuget packages
+* Choose a solution:
+  * MMDotNot.sln: contains managed code and UI tools.
+  * ModelMod.sln: contains native library and injection tool.
+If you are not modifying the interop layer, you may not need to build this, and can probably just use the binaries (MMLoader.exe,ModelMod.dll) from a release package.
+  Build the MMDotNet.sln first, then copy the native binaries into the "Release" directory.

 ## Technical Overview